hridyen/taskflow-production-ready-devops-project/README.md

 ---

-## Future Improvements
+## Observability Stack (Monitoring, Logging & Alerting)

-The current deployment establishes the infrastructure, containerization, and CI/CD foundation.
-The following improvements are planned:
+The project includes a comprehensive, production-grade observability and alerting stack deployed with Docker Compose.
+This stack collects, stores, visualizes, and alerts on system, container, and application metrics and logs.

-### Production Observability
+### 1. Observability Architecture

 ```mermaid
 graph TD